 travel to Dublin?

-An architecturally striking city, with a dramatic history full of
+An architecturally striking city, Dublin is the capital of the Republic of Ireland and boasts a dramatic history full of

 extraordinary personalities - many of them engraved in stone or

-itself as a chic eurocity.
-It is this mix of grand old and funky
+itself as a chic urban space - in places - and has frequently been voted the friendliest city in Europe.
+It is this mix of grand old, funky

-new that makes it such an attractive, lively destination.
+new and eternally amiable that makes Dublin such an attractive, lively destination.

-Best: May - September but the temperature range is narrow, so it's never over-hot in the summer.
+Best: April - August, the sunniest monthsbut the temperature range is narrow, so it's never over-hot in the summer with average highs of around 20C/68F.
+Winter highs reach up to 10C/50F with lows rarely below 4C/39F.
 They say that the only way to tell if it's winter or summer is by the temperature of the rain!

 Worst: January - March, cold, dull, rain, dull, wind, dull, rain, but rarely below freezing.